yhqianUMD/Paraview_TTK_visualization/Display_in_Paraview/TIN_Forman_TopoFeatures.md

 2. click 'Filters->Alphabetical->Glyph'
 3. in the 'Properties', go to 'Masking' and then 'Glyph Mode', select the Glyph Mode as 'All Points'
 Note: when displaying a VTK file, we can also show a VTK file as 'surface with edge' by changing the 'Representation' attribute in the 'Properties' panel.
-4. in the 'Glyph1' layer, click the 'Representation' and set it as 'Feature Edges'.
+4. in the 'Glyph1' layer, click the 'Representation' and set it as 'Surface With Edges'.
+5. Notes:
+   + We can set the "Scale Factor" under the "Scale" button to ajust the length of the arrow.

 # Display the critical points in Paraview
 Here are the steps to display the critical points in Paraview: